lowfatcomputing/amforth/doc/source/TG/recipes/Deferred-Words.rst

 AmForth uses the deferred words technique already internally:

-* :command:`turnkey`, is an EEPROM based deferred word that is executed from :command:`QUIT` usually during startup and reset.
+* :command:`turnkey` is an EEPROM based deferred word that is executed from :command:`QUIT` usually during startup and reset.
 * the words :command:`key`, :command:`key?`,
   :command:`emit`, and :command:`emit?` are USER
   deferred words for low level terminal IO.
 * :command:`refill` and :command:`source` are
   USER deferred words used by the forth interpreter to get the next command line.
 * :command:`pause` is a RAM based deferred word that is called whenever a task switch can be done.
+* :command:`!i` does the actual flash write of a single cell.
+It is intended for :ref:`Unbreakable`

 Since there is no standard defer word, the programmer has to take care where to store the execution tokens.
 An